The Clay Therapy Guide

 This is what your body's been trying to tell you: slow down, make something, remember what it feels like to just be for a while.

-This Is The Real Therapy
+This Is the Real Therapy

 Not the finished piece.
+Not the Instagram moment.

-What you're really making: Something Real in a Fake World
+What You're Really Making: Something Real in a Fake World

 We live in pixels.
 We work in tabs.
 We socialize in notifications.
 There's nothing wrong with it.